built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-browser-page-management.md

 [<- Back to Table Of Contents](../README.md)

-# What is Browser Page management
+# What Is Browser Page Management

 By default you get the ability to save, rename and delete pages in [Workspace Browser](./how-to-customize-browser.md).